Breast Health & Imaging

 When Should I Start Having Mammograms?

-Get the facts about your options for starting mammograms, with this decision aid from our Health Encyclopedia.
+Get the facts about your options for starting mammograms, with this decision aid on our Dartmouth-Hitchcock Healthwise® Health Encyclopedia website.

 If your screening mammogram suggests that you need further testing, we have a full range of diagnostic tests including additional mammography, breast ultrasound, MRI, and if needed, breast biopsy.
 Our highly trained team of radiologists from Dartmouth-Hitchcock works closely with the Comprehensive Breast Program at Norris Cotton Cancer Center (NCCC) to provide a thorough diagnosis and approach to your breast health.